Watercraft & Boat Launching

 - Any vehicle with a watercraft entering the Ski beach facility must have a valid season launching pass or the user must be eligible to purchase a valid daily launching pass at the Ski Beach gate.

-- Access to the boat ramp shall be by valid IVGID Picture Pass, Recreation Punch Card, or Daily Beach Fee (must be present with IVGID Picture Pass or Recreation Punch Card holder) for each individual.
+- Access to the boat ramp shall be by valid IVGID Recreation Pass, Recreation Punch Card, or Daily Beach Fee (must be present with IVGID Recreation Pass or Recreation Punch Card holder) for each individual.
 All boat riders must gain access by one of the above methods.

 - Boat registration must be on the vehicle at all times and must be presented to District staff for verification if requested when using District-owned facilities.